andreinechaev/VehicleDetection/writeup_template.md

 ![alt text][image2]

 ####2.
-I tried various combinations of parameters and after tesing I came up with mentioned above params
+After some experiments I achieved 99.3% accuracy on the training set using parameters from the second block of the python notebook.
+Spatial binning dimensions made the most influence on the training.
+Increasing the value from `(8, 8)` to `(32, 32)`.
+The training rate increased from 92.5 to 99.3%.
+    Also, using all 3 channels for HOG improved the recognition rate and elimenated the problem with white cars.
+There is a small note.
+The learning rate is so good not only because of the best configs I used.
+The data set itself is really small.
+For the best accuracy and more precise results a bigger one should be used.

 ####3.

-I trained a linear SVM using `LinearSVC` the 5th block using default loss functions - `hinge`.
+I trained a linear SVM using `LinearSVC` the 5th block using default `hinge` loss functions with preprocessing data set with `StandartScaler` from `sklearn`.

 ###Sliding Window Search

 ####1.
-After some experimentation I set scale ration to `1.8`.
-It showed the best result among others.(ok just kidding I didn't actually ;):
+I used two different techniques to find cars.
+- Sliding window.
+Slides window through a region with set offset.
+- HOG, sub-sampling.
+Instead of using offset for sliding through the region, it takes samples from the region with squares of size of HOG feature.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using LUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately, I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:
+To reduce false positive I used `decision_function` with 1.2 threshold instead of `predict` functions that uses 1.0 by default.

 ![alt text][image4]
 ---